taliafabs/USPresidentialPollingForecast2024/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of this code were written and debugged with the help of a large language model, ChatGPT.
+The entire interaction history with ChatGPT is available in other/llmusage.txt.
+Comments indicating the use of ChatGPT are included in the parts of the code that were written using the assistance of ChatGPT.

 ## Some checks